President: Lisa Bell (she/her), Utah Valley University

-IWCA Affiliate Representative: Rachel Herzl-Betz, Nevada State College
+IWCA Affiliate Representative: Rachel Herzl-Betz (she/her), Nevada State College

-Web Editor: Heather Graham, Salt Lake Community College
+Web Editor: Heather Graham (she/her), Salt Lake Community College

 I have worked as a Writing Consultant at Salt Lake Community College for four years.
 I have also worked in the SLCC Academic Literacy Center and as a Writing Assistant and Publications Coordinator at the SLCC Community Writing Center.
 I have had the pleasure of working with a diverse variety of students and each session has helped me grow as a consultant and as a person.

 The goals I would set for RMWCA are to engage, support and serve Writing Center tutors through information, conversation, collaboration, and community.
 I would work closely with the Executive Board to determine the best ways to reach members and tutors to meet the goals while also addressing their needs and building a strong community for everyone.